Frequently Asked Questions about Fiscal Sponsorship

-I only have a few projects and I’m not interested in forming a separate nonprofit.
+I only have a project or two in mind and I’m not interested in forming a separate nonprofit.
 Can I still be sponsored by Springboard?

 Yes.
-Springboard sponsors organizations of various sizes and stages.
+Springboard sponsors both projects and organizations of various sizes and stages.

 I’m a member of an artistic partnership, trio, or collaborative, and we would all like to share the administrative burden equally.
 Is that possible?